 Even going for a walk without listening to a podcast, feels like wasting time.

-Resting time doesn’t help us to fulfil our potential as employees, business owners or parents.
+Resting time doesn’t help us to fulfill our potential as employees, business owners, or parents.

 So, we’re always on-the-go, moving forward to pursue our dreams.

 Even though stressful, I’ve actually benefited a lot from the on-the-go life.

 It has allowed me to work remotely, where and when I want.

 I split my time between London and Estonia, which means I can have my foot in many doors and cross-pollinate ideas and contacts internationally.

 Mobile working arrangements have also allowed me to pursue multiple careers, where I can work on different projects simultaneously, rather than have one routine 9-5 office job.

 This is a dream if you’re culture-obsessed, entrepreneurial & anti-establishment, like me 🙂

 In the UK, there are already an estimated 5 million full-time employees on flexible working hours, and technological advances will only make remote working easier, meaning employees are increasingly able to dictate the course of their day.